 The Mario Lemieux Foundation created Austin’s Playroom Project following Nathalie and Mario Lemieux’s personal experience while caring for their profoundly premature infant son at Magee-Womens Hospital in Pittsburgh.
 As they were tending to young Austin, there was no place, or no one, to engage the lively minds and provide a comfortable calming environment for his sisters.
 It was then that Nathalie devised this idea to someday raise funds and develop sibling and patient playrooms in medical facilities in the Pittsburgh region.
 As the project grew, Nathalie and Mario recognized how playrooms could also benefit the children of our veterans and active duty warriors.

 The first Austin’s Military Playroom was donated to the Warrior Transition Unit at Walter Reed National Military Medical Center in Bethesda, MD, in 2011.
-The success of this playroom prompted a continued relationship between the Mario Lemieux Foundation and the United States Navy.
+The success of this playroom prompted a continued relationship between the Mario Lemieux Foundation and the United States Navy, leading to the creation of the second and third military playrooms at Naval Hospital Camp Pendleton in California and Naval Hospital Camp Lejeune in North Carolina.
 Austin’s Military Playroom Project is an initiative of the Mario Lemieux Foundation that creates playrooms for military personnel and their families.
 By joining forces with the military, the Mario Lemieux Foundation creates playrooms that provide comfort, warmth and love for these very special military families.

 The Mario Lemieux Foundation was created in 1993 after hockey legend and NHL Hall of Famer Mario Lemieux survived Hodgkin’s disease.
 The Lemieux Foundation is a 501(c)3 organization dedicated to raising funds for cancer research and patient care, as well as Austin’s Playroom Project.